 All Posts Digital Due Diligence: What Prospects and Referrals Really See When They Research Your Firm

 Here’s a reality check that might sting a little: the last thing a referred client does before contacting you isn’t pick up the phone—it’s fire up Google.
+They’re doing their digital due diligence.
 That warm referral from your best client?
 It comes with a digital audit attached, whether you like it or not.

 This isn’t your grandfather’s legal profession anymore.
 Consumer behavior has crashed the B2B party, and your prospects are shopping for legal services the same way they research everything else–frequently with their thumbs, often while standing in line for coffee, expecting answers faster than you can say “billable hour.”